mikeshardmind/bg3modding/readme.md

-# Some Bg3 mods and tweaks
+# Yes, you can use this

 Mod Permissions/Licensing: